-The Teacher Edition contains a "Grade 5 Review Test" in Front Matter that gives an overview of when TEKS are taught and when they are reinforced.
-It also includes skills and standards students should have mastered in fifth grade.
+The Teacher Edition contains a "Grade 6 Review Test" in Front Matter that gives an overview of when TEKS are taught and when they are reinforced.
+It also includes skills and standards students should have mastered in sixth grade.
 The materials do not include specifics related to how the beginning units and modules build on students' prior learning.
-The materials also do not contain an overview of how the sixth-grade objectives connect to previously learned concepts and concepts to be learned.
+The materials also do not contain an overview of how the seventh-grade objectives connect to previously learned concepts and concepts to be learned.
 Teachers are not provided with information regarding how students should progress in their knowledge and skills throughout future grade levels.
 What each unit does include is a brief breakdown of the progression from one unit to another horizontally-within the grade level.
 This progression at the beginning of the unit quickly shows teachers what students learned in the previous unit, what students learn in the current unit, and what students will learn in the upcoming unit.
 Additionally, each module includes a brief breakdown of the progression from one module to another horizontally-within the grade level-which quickly shows teachers what students learned in the previous module, what students learn in the current module, and what students will learn in the upcoming module.
 Also, at the beginning of each module, Unpacking the TEKS restates the TEKS, clarifying what students are expected to learn, providing an example related to the TEKS, and highlighting key vocabulary for the TEKS.
-This information is also available for all TEKS, not just those covered in a specific unit or module, via a QR code in the Teacher Edition.
+This information is also available for all TEKS, not just those covered in a specific unit or module, via a QR code in the teacher's edition.

 Throughout the materials, each module does provide teachers insight into how the concepts progress in rigor in the "Grades 6-8 TEKS" section, which is divided into a three-column table with what the students will be doing Before/In This Module/After.
-The "Before" portion states the prior knowledge, so in Module 7, "Students understand ratios," which is described as "write a ratio as a fraction" and "write equivalent ratios."
-The middle column called "In This Module" states specifically how the module builds an understanding of proportional relationships.
-The final column, "After," states connections that will be made in future lessons, such as "rates and unit rates" and "constant rates of change given a table, verbal description, table or graph."
-However, it's important to note that the "Grades 6-8 TEKS" section focuses on grade-level content and does not show a true vertical alignment across grade levels.
+The "Before" portion states the prior knowledge, so in Module 2, "Students understand "ratios, rates, and unit rates" and "mathematical and real-world problems involving ratios and rates using tables and graphs."
+The middle column called "In This Module" states specifically how the module builds an understanding of representing and solving proportional relationships.
+The final column, "After," states connections that will be made in future lessons, such as "proportional and nonproportional relationships and slope" and "proportionality and direct variation."
+Again, it's important to note that the "Grades 6-8 TEKS" section mostly focuses on grade-level content and does not show a true vertical alignment across grade levels.
+Module 7 briefly mentions vertical alignment when the "Before" column mentions sixth-grade content (i.e., graphing points in all four quadrants, identifying independent and dependent variables, and representing a situation using tables, graphs, verbal descriptions, and equations in the form y = kx and y = x + b) and the "After" connects to eighth-grade content (i.e., multiple representations of a linear relationship between two quantities and evaluating bivariate sets of data).
+The continuum is inconsistent in its presentation since only a few modules actually provide sixth and eighth-grade information.